warpian/hue-dmx-controller/README.md

 Because the Hue API does not let us create a virtual light bulb we will have to use an actual (cheap) Hue compatible bulb.
 First connect the bulb to the bridge as usual, then just take the bulb offline (put it in a drawer).
 The bulb will show up in Hue app as 'unreachable' but this can be ignored.
 Turning on/off the light will work just fine.
-Your (cheap Hue compatible bulb) should have the features your DMX fixture require.
-If your DMX fixture supports setting its color, the Hue compatible bulb should alo support that.
+The bulb should have the features your DMX fixture require.
+So if your DMX fixture supports setting its color, the Hue compatible bulb should alo support that.

 ## Register DMX fixtures
 The file 'hue_dmx.py' has a list of fixtures somewhere at the top.
 Adapt this list to your situation.